City-of-Helsinki/drupal-helfi-platform/documentation/automatic-updates.md

 ![Update config workflow](/documentation/images/workflow.png)

-This will generate a SQL-dump based on your site's current configuration and save it as an artifact and will be used by `Update config` action to determine if your site is missing any platform updates.
+This will generate an SQL-dump based on your site's current configuration and save it as an artifact and will be used by `Update config` action to determine if your site is missing any platform updates.

 The action will be run automatically once a week after you first run it.